mosip/documentation/docs/MOSIP-Java-Coding-Standards.md

 ## Constants

 * The constants are given the name in capital letters.
-The words in the names are separated by underscore("_").
+The words in the names are separated by underscore.
 * String literals should not be used in the code directly.
 Declare them as constant in the class.
 * Magic Numbers should not be used in code, they should be declared as constants.
 * Create Xyz**Constants** class to group related and reused constants within a module/feature.